-The movie predominantly features the young German cast whom under Martin’s direction bring this heartbreaking piece of cinema to life.
+The movie predominantly features the young German cast whom under Martin’s direction bring this heart-breaking story to life.

 The Square (Sweden)

-Finally an entry from Sweden – and a favourite of ours here in Minni2Society HQ.
+Finally an entry from Sweden – and a favourite of ours here at Nordic Watchlist.
 The Square is Ruben Ostlund’s follow up to the, also excellent, Force Majeure – adding more black humour and uncomfortable moments to grit your teeth and laugh your way through.
 This time round we see an excellent Claes Bang get himself into a right dither after his mobile phone gets stolen and an ad campaign he is overseeing goes horribly wrong.

 It is a sequence of events that are darkly comic, incredibly uncomfortable, and have a great sting in their tail of modern society.
 We truly cannot wait to see Ruben’s next movie Triangle of Sadness, which should be out later this year!